Dual Diagnosis Treatment

 Co-occurring mental health conditions and substance use disorders affect nearly 8.9 million Americans each year.
-Of those only 7.4% receive appropriate treatment, with the vast majority bounced among treatment systems with different and opposing treatment structures.
+Of those, only 7.4% receive appropriate treatment, with the vast majority bounced among treatment systems with different and opposing treatment structures.
 45% of people with addiction have a co-occurring disorder – according to a National Survey on Drug Use and Health, 2010, DualDiagnosis.org.Dual diagnosis is a condition in which someone suffers from a substance abuse problem like alcohol addiction, illegal drug addiction, or a prescription drug addiction along with a co-occurring mental illness.
-A person with dual diagnosis has both a mental health disorder and an alcohol or drug problem.
+A person with a dual-diagnosis has both a mental health disorder and an alcohol or drug problem.
 These conditions occur together frequently.
 In particular, problems with drugs and alcohol tend to occur with:

 - Anxiety disorders

 Signs Of Someone Struggling With Both A Mental Disorder And A Drug Or Alcohol Problem Mirror Those Of Someone Who Is Struggling With Just One.
 Be On The Lookout For: